 which is what they are right now.
 Members of Congress work hard, but they do not work hard at legislating.
 They work hard at constituent relations and raising money and campaigning.
 Legislating, whether we like it or not, takes a five-day week, not the three they put in at the moment.

 What I’m arguing for here will not be popular with members of Congress, and it certainly won’t get a warm reception from their families.
 But they are elected to do the job of legislating.
 For the good of the institution they serve, and the work product they owe the nation, members need to spend more time in Washington.

-Lee Hamilton is Director of the Center on Congress at Indiana University; Distinguished Scholar, IU School of Global and International Studies; and Professor of Practice, IU School of Public and Environmental Affairs.
+Lee Hamilton is a Distinguished Scholar, Indiana University School of Global and International Studies; and a Professor of Practice, IU School of Public and Environmental Affairs.
 He was a member of the U.S. House of Representatives for 34 years.